Get the results you envision - and do it yourself!

 Following a few simple steps can help ensure your files are usable and provide optimum results.
 Also, with proper art file prep your job can be completed on schedule without re-work and delay.

-The following applications and file types, for both PC and Mac, can be used:
+The following applications and file types, for both PC and Mac, can be used to generate PDFs or can be otherwise converted to the PDF format we need for printing:

 * These files must first be provided to us in a PDF file.

-If you are using an application or file type not listed here, please contact us, as it may be possible for us to accept other formats.
-Please note that submitting your files in PDF format is the best way to ensure that your project will travel smoothly through our production system.
-Projects that are submitted as native application files (i.e. Adobe InDesign, etc.) and have not been properly converted to PDF format may be subject to additional processing charges, and may delay the completion of your project if they are incorrect.
+If you are using an application or file type not listed here, please contact us, as it may (in rare cases) be possible for us to accept other formats.
+Please note once again that submitting your files in PDF format is the best way to ensure that your project will travel smoothly through our production system.
+Projects that are submitted as native application files (i.e. Adobe InDesign, etc.) or that have not been properly converted to PDF format will be subject to additional processing charges, and may delay the completion of your project if they are incorrect.

 If you have any questions about file formats or file preparation, please don't hesitate to call us at 1-800-707-9903, or email us at customerservice@ConquestGraphics.com.